How anaesthesia vaporisers work explained simply

 The vaporising chamber is generally surrounded by a lot of metal.

-The metal helps to minimise the temperature drop by two ways.
+The metal helps to minimise the temperature drop in two ways.
 Firstly metal is a very good conductor of heat and therefore is able to efficiently transfer heat from the surrounding air into the anesthetic agent.

 Secondly, metal acts like a ‘heat store’.
 It ‘absorbs’ heat (green arrows) till its temperature equals the temperature of the surrounding air.

-When the anaesthetic agent starts to cool, the metal now ‘donates’ heat ( yellow arrows ) , helping to minimise the temperature drop.
+When the anaesthetic agent starts to cool, the metal now ‘donates’ heat ( yellow arrows ), helping to minimise the temperature drop.

-However, the metal casing cannot give up heat indefinitely and after sometime, its temperature also drops.
+However, the metal casing cannot give up heat indefinitely and after some time, its temperature also drops.

 In between your anaesthetic, when you turn the vaporiser off and have coffee before your next case, the metal will continue to “absorb” heat from the surroundings and its temperature will rise, ready to donate heat when you turn the vaporiser on again.

-So in summary, the metal provides heat to minimise the temperature drop by two ways.
+So in summary, the metal provides heat to minimise the temperature drop in two ways.
 One way is by ‘donating’ heat to the fluid (yellow arrows) and the other way is by conducting heat (red arrows) from the surrounding air.

 GIVING MORE FLOW